BareMetalJS/tessel-baconjs-examples/README.md

 ### [once.js](once.js) - A single valued stream

 This is perhaps the simplest example of creating and handling a stream. `Bacon.once(value)` creates a stream with a single value passed as a parameter.
+The stream ends once it gives up its sole value.

 When we want to create a side-effect from the values in a stream (turning on a LED, printing to the console, toggling a pin etc.) we can pass a function to the stream's `onValue` method.
-This is called for each value in the stream, taking the value its parameter.
+This function is called once for each value in the stream, taking the value as its parameter.

 In this example we simply log the one and only value to `stdout`.

 ### [string-blitter.js](string-blitter.js) - A stream of evenly spaced events

-This example shows how create a stream with events fired at a fixed interval.
-It uses `Bacon.sequentially` which takes an interval and an array of values and returns a stream that delivers those values spaced by the interval.
+This example shows how to create a stream with events fired at a fixed interval.
+It uses `Bacon.sequentially` which given an interval and an array of values returns a stream of those values delivered at that interval.

-Here we split a message String into a character array and fire each character to the screen half a second apart.
+Here we split our message String into a character array and fire each character to `stdout` half a second apart.

 Similar stream creation methods are `Bacon.interval(interval,value)` which creates a stream repeating the same value at a fixed interval; and `Bacon.repeatedly(interval, values)` which creates a stream sending the same list of values at a regular interval.

 ### [button-to-led.js](button-to-led.js) - Toggle a LED on each button press

 This example shows how to convert individual key press events from the Tessel's `config` button into a stream of those events.
-Then by passing a callback to the stream's `onValue` method we can create a side effect to toggle one of the Tessel's status LEDs for each item it finds in in the stream.
+Then by passing a callback to the stream's `onValue` method we toggle one of the Tessel's status LEDs for each item in the stream.

-The Tessel button API follows the Node.js EventEmitter pattern allowing us to use `Bacon.fromEventTarget` which creates a stream from events fired by an EventEmitter.
+The Tessel button API conveniently follows the Node.js EventEmitter pattern allowing us to use `Bacon.fromEventTarget` which creates a stream from events fired by an EventEmitter.

 ### [button-to-led2.js](button-to-led2.js) - Light a LED while the button is pressed

 This example turns on the Tessel's LED as long as the `config` button is held down.
 It introduces two new stream methods - `map` and `merge`.

-Firstly we create individual streams for button presses and releases as we did in the previous example.
+Firstly we create individual streams for button presses and releases in the same fashion as the previous example.

-We then call `map(1)` and `map(0)` on these streams respectively to turn the event objects on the streams into ones and zeros we can pass to the LED's `output` method.
+We then call `map(1)` and `map(0)` on these streams respectively to turn the event objects on them into simple ones and zeros which we can pass to the LED object's `output` method.

-Note that while in this example `map` is returning a constant value for each input value, the more general case is to pass it a function to transform the input value.
+Note that while in this example `map` is returning a constant value for each input value, the more general case is to pass it a function that will transform the input value.

-Finally we use `merge` to combine the two streams creating a stream of interleaved ones an zeros.
-We subscribe to the stream with `onValue` using the value of the stream to set the LED's state.
+Lastly we use `merge` to combine the two streams, creating a stream of interleaved ones and zeros.
+We subscribe to that stream with `onValue` using the value of the stream to set the LED's state.